VSadov/VSadov.github.io/_posts/2016-11-04-safe-to-return.md

 ----

 The last two rules might look a bit curious. - What's up with "this"?
-The special treatment for "this was added to handle the following scenario:
+The special treatment for "this" was added to handle the following scenario:

 ```cs